MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * Meaning: a short description
 * Pointer to specification text

-SvcParamKey values to be added to this namespace have different policies ({{!RFC5226}}, Section 4.1) based on their range:
+SvcParamKey entries to be added to this namespace have different policies ({{!RFC5226}}, Section 4.1) based on their range: